DeutscheBahnAG/components/README.md

   chore: Update dependencies
   ```
 - ```
-  feat: DBXPORTAL-124 Implement new sizes
+  feat: BDDP-124 Implement new sizes

-  The new sizes improve consistency between DBX and Product XYZ.
+  The new sizes improve consistency between DB and Product XYZ.

   BREAKING CHANGE:
   All buttons increased by 2 pixels in height.